The weeks are starting to get busier, and our enemies are drawing near.

 Cucumber beetles have not arrived yet, but we are anxiously awaiting their arrival and have covered our summer squash in row cover.
 These guys not only cause physical plant damage to plants and stems, but also carry a wilting disease that wipes out plants beds.
 Then, as if that’s not bad enough, their larvae tunnel into the ground and eat plant roots.
 You can’t catch a break with these guys.

 Matt sprayed the eggplant with PyGanic mixed with fish emulsion to wipe out all the different bugs that want up on our black beauties.
-PyGanic is an organic pest control, but it wipes out all the bugs and knocks the plant back considerably in the process, so you supplement with the fish emulsion.
+PyGanic is an organic pest control,so it won’t kill big things like possum, but it wipes out all the bugs and knocks the plant back considerably in the process, so you supplement with the fish emulsion.
+The possum facts is relative and I would invite anyone interested to research on their contribution to this ecology.

 Deer.
 Rabbits.
 Chipmunks.
 Groundhogs.
 Yeah, I think they’re cute and lovely and all those things, but now that they are eating everything from my hardening off trays and out in the herb beds, and in the lettuces, they’re nothing but a hassle.
 We’ve mounted ten foot deer fencing and the deer still climb under.
 I just pieced together some netting for one of our hardening off tables –we’ll see if it works.
 And last week the guys set a crazy trap for a groundhog that was wasting our mesclun – and we got him.